 How to apply?

-The program is open to all University of Freiburg Mater's students currently enrolled in livMatS-related study programs from the natural sciencessciences, technical sciences, psychology, sustainability studies or philosophy ethics (Anthropocene).
+The program is open to all University of Freiburg Master's students currently enrolled in livMatS-related study programs from the natural sciencessciences, technical sciences, psychology, sustainability studies or philosophy ethics (Anthropocene).

 Find more info on our Career page.